Vanbrugh House

 Obadiah Walker

 The tale of this ghost is one of tragedy.
-17th century English Academic and the Catholic Master of the University, Obadiah Walker, attempted to follow the exiled James II to France.
+17th-century English Academic and the Catholic Master of the University, Obadiah Walker, attempted to follow the exiled James II to France.
 Unfortunately, Walker was caught and thrown behind bars.

-Although he was released from prison ten years before his death, Walker left battered and broken by his experience.
+Although he was released from prison ten years before his death, Walker was left battered and broken by his experience.
 It is believed that his ghostly form now solemnly wanders Staircase VIII at University College, feeling incredibly sorry for himself.
 What a poor soul.

 Colonel Francis Windebank